normal-computing/fuji-web/README.md

 If you want to build the extension from source, follow these instructions:

 1. Ensure you have [Node.js](https://nodejs.org/).
-The developement was done on Node v20 but it should work with some lower versions.
+The development was done on Node v20 but it should work with some lower versions.
 2. Clone this repository
 3. Install `pnpm` globally: `npm install -g pnpm`
 4. Run `pnpm install`